Bruegel – Financial Times Forum: The future of euro-area governance

 At this event, we used Slido to conduct polls.

 What are the missing pieces of the euro-area architecture?
 How to go beyond the current visions of euro-area governance?

 How should the new European Monetary Fund work, in order to break the sovereign-bank link?
 What are the broader strategic implications for Europe’s position in the world?

-Manfred Weber, Guntram Wolff and Gideon Rachman will explore the next steps needed to create a more functional and coherent economic governance framework.
-This event will be moderated by Maria Demertzis.
+Manfred Weber, Guntram Wolff and Gideon Rachman explored the next steps needed to create a more functional and coherent economic governance framework.
+This event was moderated by Maria Demertzis.

-This event is jointly organised with the Financial Times, one of the world’s leading business news organisations, recognised internationally for its authority, integrity and accuracy.
+This event was jointly organised with the Financial Times, one of the world’s leading business news organisations, recognised internationally for its authority, integrity and accuracy.